John Cooper (American football)

-John Harold Cooper (born July 2, 1937) is a former American football player and coach.
+John Harold Cooper (born July 2, 1937) is an American former college football coach and player.
 Cooper was an assistant coach at Iowa State, Oregon State, UCLA, Kansas, and Kentucky.
 Then, he embarked on a head coaching career, as he served as the head coach at the University of Tulsa (1977–1984), Arizona State University (1985–1987), and Ohio State University (1988–2000), compiling a career record of 192–84–6.
-Cooper was inducted into the College Football Hall of Fame as a coach in 2008.

-Early years and playing career
+Early life and playing career

 Cooper was born and raised in the Knoxville suburb of Powell, Tennessee.
 He graduated from Powell High School in 1955, then served in the United States Army for two years.
 After serving for two years, he enrolled at Iowa State University, where he played football for legendary coach Clay Stapleton in the single-wing formation with the Iowa State Cyclones, including the 1959 "Dirty 30" team.
 As a senior in 1961, Cooper was team captain and MVP.
 Cooper graduated from Iowa State in 1962 with a bachelor's degree in physical education.

 Coaching career

 Cooper began his coaching career in 1962 as the freshmen team coach at Iowa State.
 He then was an assistant coach at Oregon State from 1963 to 1964 under Tommy Prothro and helped Oregon State finish first place in the Athletic Association of Western Universities (AAWU) in 1964.
 Oregon State also made the Rose Bowl and finished #8 in the final AP Poll.
 Cooper then followed Prothro to UCLA to be an assistant there from 1965 to 1966.
 In the 1965 season, UCLA finished first in the AAWU and #4 in the final AP Poll and won the Rose Bowl.
 The 1966 UCLA team finished #5 in the AP Poll.

 In 1967, Cooper became defensive coordinator at Kansas under Pepper Rodgers.
-Cooper again was part of a conference championship team in 1968 when Kansas finished first in the Big 12.
+Cooper again was part of a conference championship team in 1968 when Kansas finished first in the Big 8.
 The 1968 Kansas team finished #9 in the final AP Poll and made the Orange Bowl.
 Cooper remained at Kansas until 1971.
 From 1972 to 1976, Cooper had his final assistant position at Kentucky, first under John Ray in 1972 then Fran Curci from 1973 to 1976.
 In Cooper's final season at Kentucky in 1976, Kentucky finished #18 in the AP Poll and won the Peach Bowl.

 In 1977, he was named the head football coach at the University of Tulsa.
 At Tulsa, he compiled a 56–32 record with five Missouri Valley Conference titles.
 Cooper considers his tenure at Tulsa his "most enjoyable years as a coach".
 He became the head coach at Arizona State in 1985 where his teams played in three consecutive bowl games, including the 1987 Rose Bowl, during his three-year tenure.
 His record was 0–2–1 against arch-rival Arizona.
 He accepted the job as head coach at Ohio State on December 31, 1987.